devnoot/a11ycat-ocr/readme.md

 ## Dependencies
 * [ImageMagick 7](https://imagemagick.org/)

+Optional:

+This is only needed if you are testing out the `tess` method on the `OCR` class.
+It is currently experimental, and does not return any of the OCR'd data, but is much faster than tesseract.js.

 * [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)

->IMPORTANT: `a11ycat-ocr` expects the ImageMagick tools, as well as the `tesseract` binary to be available in your `PATH`
+>IMPORTANT: `a11ycat-ocr` expects the ImageMagick tools to be availabe in `$PATH`.
+If you are testing the `tess` method on the `OCR` class, then `tesseract` must also be in `$PATH`

 ## Quick Start